 With a state of shamatha, our minds are stilled of this flightiness of mind, and in general all mental wandering, and also stilled of mental dullness.
 There are gradations of that.
 We can attain perfect absorbed concentration or samadhi, but still that is not a state of shamatha.
 The state of shamatha has, in addition to that, an exhilarating blissful feeling, both physical and mental, in which we can sit as long as we want and have our minds focused on something for as long as we want, free of distraction, dullness and flightiness of mind.
 It’s described as very uplifting and exhilarating.
 “Thus have I heard,” because I certainly haven’t attained it myself.

-Shamatha can be focused on many different things and it has gross detection (rtog-pa) of the features and details of its object of focus.
+Shamatha can be focused on many different things and it does so by taking it to mind (yid-la byed-pa, paying attention to it) in a certain way – in other words, with a certain understanding.
 That tells us that the purpose of shamatha is not just to gain better concentration.
-It’s better concentration on something that, in addition, acts as an opponent to some disturbing or mistaken state of mind about the object.
+It’s better concentration on something that, in addition, with a correct understanding of it, acts as an opponent to some disturbing or mistaken state of mind about the object.
 So, we can focus on many different things according to what purpose we want to achieve with shamatha.

 Asanga gave a long list of different objects to gain shamatha on, depending on what our major problem might be.
 Breath is the recommended object of focus for when the biggest problems we have are distraction and mental wandering, including verbal thought and other mental garbage going through our minds.
 For most of us, this is quite dominant and focusing on the breath is a way to counteract all this mental wandering.
 But if, for instance, our main problems are desire and attachment for someone’s body, then we focus on the human body that we find so attractive and on all the waste products that are in the stomach and bowels and on the skeleton as the object of concentration.
 To attain shamatha with this, in addition to attaining concentration, we counteract the attachment and desire.

 Attaining shamatha here is a provisional measure as it doesn’t get rid of the deepest cause for our attachment to the body, which is our making the body a self-established object, existing independently without relying on anything.
 It is on the basis of our grasping for self-established existence that we then become attached to the body.
-But, with shamatha, we focus on our object with just gross detection of these aspects.
-We have the gross understanding that the body has all sorts of unattractive things inside it, but without all the details of it
+But, with shamatha, we focus on our object with just correct consideration and mindfulness of these aspects.
+We have the gross understanding that the body has all sorts of unattractive things inside it, but without all the details of it.

 If our problem is anger, we would focus on someone or something that really makes us angry, whether a person or the irrational thinking of people, and we would focus on that with love.
-Our gross detection is that people who think irrationally suffer because of that and so, with love and compassion, we want them to be happy and be rid of that.
-Our shamatha, then, focuses with love directed toward a specific person or someone representing all irrational people, and we do so with gross detection that they suffer because of their irrational thinking.
+We understand and are mindful of the fact that people who think irrationally suffer because of that and so, with love and compassion, we want them to be happy and be rid of that.
+Our shamatha, then, focuses with love directed toward a specific person or someone representing all irrational people, and we do so with the correct consideration that they suffer because of their irrational thinking.
 We then work to attain a state of shamatha focused in this way.

 Asanga has a whole long list of different topics that we can attain shamatha on.
 We shouldn’t think that shamatha is just on the breath or on awareness or the open space of awareness.
 Those are examples of objects that we can use, but whatever object we choose as our focus shouldn’t be simply for the sake of gaining concentration.
 It should also be for helping us to gain provisional relief from a certain disturbing state of mind.

 Once we have attained a state of shamatha, we strive to attain a state of vipashyana on top of that.
 Our minds are still perfectly focused with shamatha – no flightiness of mind, no mental dullness and it has the exhilarating, blissful physical and mental sense of fitness to be able to concentrate as long as we wish.
-But with vipashyana, we not only have gross detection of the details about our object of focus, but also subtle discernment (dpyod-pa) of all the precise details.
+But with vipashyana, we have both gross detection (rtog-pa) of the general details about our object of focus and also subtle discernment (dpyod-pa) of all the precise details.
 In addition, we gain a second exhilarating, blissful sense of fitness to be able to discern and understand all the details of anything.
 That’s why vipashyana is called an “exceptionally perceptive state of mind.”

 The Three Objects of Yogic Bare Cognition